-A. Notification of Employees of Work Required Beyond Normal Schedule

-If in the judgment of the department, work beyond the normal workday, workweek or work period is required, the department will notify any employee who may be asked to perform such overtime of the apparent need as soon as practicable prior to when the work is expected to begin.
-If this additional work results in hours worked in excess of forty (40) in the employee's designated workweek for classifications designated as non-exempt from FLSA or eighty (80) in FLSA exempt classifications, the employee shall be compensated for these excess hours at the overtime rate as defined by Section 2.C.1.
+A. Notification of Employees of Work Required Beyond Normal Schedule who may be asked to perform such overtime of the apparent need as soon as practicable prior to when the work is expected to begin.
+If this additional work results in hours worked in excess of forty (40) in the employee's designated workweek for classifications designated as non-exempt from FLSA or eighty (80) in the pay period for FLSA exempt classifications, the employee shall be compensated for these excess hours at the overtime rate as defined by Section 2.C.1.